watson-developer-cloud/node-sdk/README.md

 });
 ```

-## Removed services

-The following services are no longer available.

-* **AlchemyVision**: Visual Recognition replaced Alchemy Vision with improved billing and a superset of the original features
-* **Concept Insights**: AlchemyLanguage's concept function can be used as a replacement for most Concept Insights use cases; therefore, we encourage existing Concept Insights service users to migrate to AlchemyLanguage.
-* **Relationship Extraction**: You can now access Relationship Extraction models with AlchemyLanguage.
-See the [migration guide][re_migration] for details.
-* **Message Resonance**: Use Natural Language Understanding or Tone Analyzer to understand the emotions of your audience and messages.
-* **Question and Answer**: Use Conversation or Natural Language Classifier to identify intent and Retrieve and Rank to search for relevant documents.
-* **Visual Insights**: Use Visual Recognition to achieve a similar result
-* **Concept Expansion**: Use Natural Langue Understanding to extract concepts, entities, and more.

 ## Composing services

 ### Integration of Tone Analyzer with Conversation
 Sample code for [integrating Tone Analyzer and Conversation][conversation_tone_analyzer_example] is provided in the [examples directory][examples].

-## Integration of Document Conversion with Retrieve and Rank
-See the [Document Conversion integration example][document_conversion_integration_example] about how to integrate the Document Conversion service
-with the Retrieve and Rank service.

 ## Unauthenticated requests
 By default, the library tries to use Basic Auth and will ask for `api_key` or `username` and `password` and send an `Authorization: Basic XXXXXXX`.
 You can avoid this by using: